RoanBrand/SerialToTCPBridgeProtocol/README.md

 | [ArduinoSerialToTCPBridgeClient](https://github.com/RoanBrand/ArduinoSerialToTCPBridgeClient)  | Arduino  | C++      |
 | [STM32SerialToTCPBridgeClient](https://github.com/RoanBrand/STM32SerialToTCPBridgeClient)      | STM32    | C        |

-#### Use
+#### Build and Run
-- Install [Go](https://golang.org/) and set your `$GOPATH`.
+- Install [Go](https://go.dev/dl/) for your system.
-- Open a terminal, then run `go get -u github.com/RoanBrand/SerialToTCPBridgeProtocol`.
-This will fetch dependencies and build the gateway service.
+- Run `go install github.com/RoanBrand/SerialToTCPBridgeProtocol@latest` in a terminal.
+- Copy *config.json* from the repository and the installed executable `~/go/bin/SerialToTCPBridgeProtocol` to a new folder.
-- Copy the *config.json* example to **$GOPATH/bin** next to the binary and set it according to your configuration.
+- Edit your local `config.json` and set it according to your Serial port configuration.
-- Run the binary.
+- Run the `SerialToTCPBridgeProtocol` executable.

 #### Details
 - The protocol provides the app an in order, duplicates free and error checked byte stream by adding a CRC32 and simple retry mechanism.
 See [this](https://en.wikibooks.org/wiki/Serial_Programming/Error_Correction_Methods) for background.